Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 ### Prof. Yan Li: The Possibilities and Challenges for Life on Mars

 <p style="font-size: 1rem">📅 Date: Jul.
-15th  👤Participants: Zhe Dong, Xiaohan Jiang, Chenye Li, Qingying Yang</p>
+15th  <br>👤 Participants: Zhe Dong, Xiaohan Jiang, Chenye Li, Qingying Yang</p>

 **Stimulation**

-In the early stage, we attempted to **build a symbiotic system** that resembles lichen with cyanobacteria and *E. Coli*.
-We assumed that this system enables engineered *E. Coli* to survive on the surface of terrestrial planets and promote terraforming progress through its metabolites.
+In the early stage, we attempted to **build a symbiotic system** that resembles lichen with cyanobacteria and *E. coli*.
+We assumed that this system enables engineered *E. coli* to survive on the surface of terrestrial planets and promote terraforming progress through its metabolites.

 We wondered that: